-Brought over to America as a slave at 7 years old, Phillis Wheatley was taught to read and write by the Wheatley family and her writings soon made her a celebrated figure during the American Revolution.
+Brought over to America as a slave at seven years old, Phillis Wheatley was taught to read and write by the Wheatley family, and her writings soon made her a celebrated figure during the American Revolution.
 Half the battle of war is won in the mind.
 In the case of Phillis Wheatley, her inspirational poems and beautiful elegies sustained the morale of American soldiers throughout the dreary and seemingly futile battle of the Revolutionary War.

 Phillis Wheatley inspired the newly formed nation to keep up the good fight with the genius of her words.

 The American Revolutionary troops knew they were facing impossible odds because they were taking on the mightiest power of that time — the British Empire.
 Worst too, was how they were ill-equipped to oppose the British since the war wasn’t financed by a government, but rather a group of individuals who believed in the cause for freedom.

 Phillis Wheatley gave them the hope and fuel to keep fighting the good fight with her poems about patriotism, battles, and the greatness of America.
 While it was Thomas Paine who wrote the pamphlet that roused Americans to action, it was Phillis Wheatley who kept the spirit of the revolution alive when the war was in its darkest hour.